kc101010/kc101010/README.md

 ### Hello!
 I'm Kyle! 👋

-🦀 I have most recently worked with Rust for Linux Device Drivers for my Honours project.
+🦀 I have most recently worked with Rust for Linux Device Drivers for my Honours project.(Graded First class!)

 🧰 Currently learning more about embedded systems and related concepts - I have been employing this in my latest work.